 Together, these two brilliant minds pioneered the micro endoscopy needle, a ‘mosquito bite’ approach to biopsies with a much smaller diameter resulting in a highly accurate and less painful approach to diagnosis.
 Now, in its third generation, this major advancement in technology was made possible through the philanthropic support of The Robin and Barry Picov Research Fund.

-The seed funding of $245K provided by the Picovs is what propelled this game-changing development forward.
-It allowed Dr’s.
+To date, Robin and Barry Picov have generously donated $295,000 to propel this game-changing development forward.
+Their seed funding and continued support have allowed Dr’s.
 Easson and Douplik to identify technological gaps and barriers through research while working diligently to refine the micro endoscopy needle down to its present size, solidifying an optimal balance between diameter and length.
 The third-gen microneedle now measures 45mm lengthwise and has an astonishing interior diameter of just 100 microns (equal to 0.1mm) allowing for an extremely accurate but minimally invasive approach to biopsy without any blood loss, scarring or pain for the patient.

 The third-gen microneedle allows for an extremely accurate but minimally invasive approach to biopsy without any blood loss, scarring or pain for the patient